Here are answers to 10 common questions about bioluminescence:

 What is the function of bioluminescence?

-Bioluminescence is important only if it is detected by other organisms.
-While there are different functions of light emission, and animals can use the light for more than one function, the uses of bioluminescence can be grouped there are several main types:
+Bioluminescence is light emission with an ecological context – to be detected by other organisms and change their behavior.
+While there are different functions of light emission, and animals can use their light for more than one function, the uses of bioluminescence can be grouped into several main types:

 - Finding or attracting prey

 The best known example is the bioluminescence of fireflies, where there is an exchange of flashes between males and females.
 Females respond to the flashes of flying males, with the eventual result that the male approaches the female for the purpose of mating.
 To avoid confusion between members of different types of fireflies, the signals of each species are coded in a unique temporal sequence of flashing.
-Some marine animals such as polychates (bristle worms) use bioluminescence during mating swarms, where the males will attract females to them.
+Some marine animals such as polychates (bristle worms) use bioluminescence during mating swarms, where the females attract males with a glowing mucus containing gametes.
 In others such as ostracods (firefleas), males flash in a sequence as they swim to attract females.

 Do all jellyfish make light?
 What is the function of jellyfish bioluminescence?